-The health care provider may cut open the abscess and drain it.
+Your health care provider may cut open the abscess and drain it.
+If this is done:

 - Numbing medicine will be put on your skin.

-- Packing material may be left in wound to help it heal.
+- Packing material may be left in the wound to help it heal.

 You may need to take antibiotics by mouth to control the infection.

 Most skin abscesses can be cured with proper treatment.
-Infections caused by methicillin-resistant staph aureus (MRSA) are do not respond to regular antibiotics and need special medicines.
+Infections caused by methicillin-resistant staph aureus (MRSA) respond to specific antibiotics.

-- Spread of infection in the same area
+- Spread of the infection in the same area

-- Spread of the infection in the blood and throughout the body
+- Spread of the infection into the blood and throughout the body

 - Tissue death (gangrene)